williamjacksn/rainwave-tools/README.md

 *   `apply_genres`: apply genres that are assigned using `assign_genres`
 *   `assign_genres`: interactively assign genres to directories of mp3 files
+*   `normalize_filenames`: automatically rename all files in a directory based on information in id3 tags
 *   `rename_artist`: change an artist name in mp3 files, keeping multiple artists intact
 *   `rename_genre`: change a genre in mp3 files, keeping multiple genres intact